AutoWebGLM: A Large Language Model-based Web Navigating Agent: Annotation Details

 \section{Annotation Details}

 The annotation process was performed by 20 annotators for one month using the Google Chrome browser with our plugin installed to record their actions on assigned websites.
 The annotators first visited the target websites and checked whether the website descriptions matched the actual tasks.
 They then evaluated the tasks for clarity, relevance, achievability, complexity, and subjectivity, skipping those that didn't meet the criteria.
 They carefully recorded each step during a task, including any login or captcha steps.
 For tasks that required an answer, the annotators manually edited the responses.
 If a task was not doable, they could modify its description or abandon it.
-We provide the demonstration of our plugin for annotation in Figure~\ref{fig:plugin_demo} and the annotation documentation in Table~\ref{tab:annotation_document}.